pandey-ankit/wls-for-oke-wko/deploy-operator/deploy-operator.md

 ## Task 5: Update the WebLogic Kubernetes Operator to Oracle Kubernetes Cluster
 This section provides support for installing the WebLogic Kubernetes Operator (the “operator”) in the target Kubernetes cluster.

-1. Click *WebLogic Operator*.
+1. Click **WebLogic Operator**.
 Specify the following configuration details  and click **Update Operator**.

     **Kubernetes Namespace** - The Kubernetes namespace to which to install the operator.
-Leave the default value.<br>
+Enter the vale **wko-operator-ns** as shown in screenshot below.

     **Kubernetes Service Account** - The Kubernetes service account for the operator to use when making Kubernetes API requests.
-Leave the default value.<br>
+Enter the vale **wko-operator-sa** as shown in screenshot below.

     **Helm Release Name to Use for Operator Installation** - The Helm release name to use to identify this installation.
-Leave the default value.<br>
+Enter the vale **wko-weblogic-operator** as shown in screenshot below.

     ![WebLogic Operatotr](images/weblogic-operator.png)